openfaas/workshop/lab10.md

 This is a more secure alternative to environmental variables.
 Environmental variables are easier to use but are best suited to non-confidential configuration items.
 Seems a good fit for storing the `auth_token` value.

+See more information about Secrets and its design in the [docs](https://docs.openfaas.com/reference/secrets/).

 ### Create a secret

 > Secret names must follow the DNS-1123 convention and consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character